 Botanical Garden is home to indigenous varieties of herbs, shrubs, ferns, bonsai and trees.
 It has taken almost ten years for the entire region to be set up and beautified into a full-fledged garden.
 The upper portion of the garden is set up at an elevation of 2250 meters above the sea level, with temperate climate and monsoon rains, Botanical garden is an ideal picnic spot to spend an entire day even.

 Out of all the attractions, the most prominent of all is the fossil tree whose trunk is estimated to be 20 million years old.
-Uprooted from the National Fossil Park at Tiruvakkarai in South Arcot District of Tamil Nadu, the fossil tree is preserved in Botanical Gardens.
+Uprooted from the National Fossil Park at Tiruvakkarai in South Arcot District of Tamil Nadu, the fossil tree is preserved in Botanical Gardens even today.

-Plan to spare a day to ecplore every section of Botanical Garden where the nature has stories to be told and retold forever.
+Plan to spare a day to explore every section of Botanical Garden where the nature has stories to be told and retold forever and ever.